FAQ: What is KRACK and how to secure your Wi-Fi networks

 - Provide a detection tool for use by any of its members

-- Broadly communicating details of this vulnerability and remedies to device vendors
+- Broadly communicate details of this vulnerability and remedies to device vendors

-- Encouraging these vendors to work with solution providers to rapidly integrate any necessary patches
+- Encourage these vendors to work with solution providers to rapidly integrate any necessary patches

 Q: How can such vulnerabilities be prevented?